CyWP/Terpsichore/README.md

 - Augment: AKA [data augmentation](https://developers.google.com/machine-learning/glossary/#data-augmentation)
   - Flip X: Create a copy of the dataset mirrored on the X-axis (horizontal).
   - Flip Y: Create a copy of the dataset mirrored on the Y-axis (vertical).
-  - White Noise: Set the standard deviation ($\sigma$) of gaussian white noise added to a copy of the dataset.
+  - White Noise: Set the standard deviation (\sigma) of gaussian white noise added to a copy of the dataset.
 None added if set to 0.

 ### Perform
 - Move: Launch the classifier and OSC dispatcher for interaction with other software.